Maillol/aiohttp-pydantic/README.rst

 Inject Request Body
 ~~~~~~~~~~~~~~~~~~~

-To declare a body parameters, you must declare your argument as a simple argument annotated with `pydantic Model`_.
+To declare a body parameter, you must declare your argument as a simple argument annotated with `pydantic Model`_.

 .. code-block:: python3